 Though Arizona outlawed prostitution in 1907, the law was only loosely enforced.
 Even during prohibition, the saloon and brothel continued to operate, hiding its bar and poker tables behind a divider.
 Both businesses continued to operate successfully until the mid-1940s, when a murder was committed on the stairs of the Red Garter, leading to a city-wide crackdown on houses of ill-repute.
 The crackdown ultimately led to the closure of the saloon and brothel after more than forty years of operation.

-Over the next several decades the building would house different types of businesses, including a rooming house and general store.
-In 1979, a man by the name of John Holst bought the building but continued to lease it out until 1994.
-At that time, Holst renovated the building converting the eight cribs into four guest rooms, each with its own bathroom and opened the Red Garter Bed and Bakery.
+Over the next several decades, the building would house different types of businesses, including a rooming house and general store.
+In 1979, a man named John Holst bought the building but continued to lease it out until 1994.
+At that time, Holst renovated the building converting the eight cribs into four guest rooms, each with its own bathroom, and opened the Red Garter Bed and Bakery.

-After opening, guests and staff began to report signs of ghostly activity, including the sound of footsteps when no one is around, doors mysteriously slamming, and strange “clunking” noises heard throughout the building.
-Though one might think that the spiritual activity could be attributed to the murder that occurred on the stairway or the many missing people during the Chinese opium days, the spirit is said to actually be that of a young girl, for which no one can account for.
+After opening, guests and staff began to report ghostly activity, including the sound of footsteps when no one was around, doors mysteriously slamming, and strange “clunking” noises heard throughout the building.
+Though one might think that the spiritual activity could be attributed to the murder that occurred on the stairway or the many missing people during the Chinese opium days, the spirit is said to be that of a young girl, for which no one can account for.

 While most guests of the historic inn report getting a good night’s sleep, others have said they felt their beds shake or someone touching their arms.

-The most unusual phenomena is that the ghost seems to sometimes appear in photographs.
-One such photograph, that owner John Holst will frequently show his guests, is a 1934 picture of the unsmiling faces of Longino Mora, his fifth wife Clara and his 25th child, Carmina.
+The most unusual phenomenon is that the ghost sometimes seems to appear in photographs.
+One such photograph that owner John Holst will frequently show his guests is a 1934 picture of the unsmiling faces of Longino Mora, his fifth wife Clara, and his 25th child, Carmina.
 Oddly, the photograph also portrays a woman behind the counter standing before a mirror who is smiling broadly.
 The woman is not reflected in the mirror she stands in front of.
 Might this be the mysterious Eva?

-Today, now called the Red Garter Inn, it is listed on the National Register of Historic Places and is a wonderful bed and breakfast experience that downplays the stories of Eva as “greatly exaggerated”.
+Now called the Red Garter Inn, it is listed on the National Register of Historic Places.
+It is a wonderful bed and breakfast experience that downplays the stories of Eva as “greatly exaggerated.”
 Still, though, the legend and experiences of the past will live on in Williams.